 - Data is expressed in open, non-proprietary formats.

-- Access to and security of the data is a responsibility of the data layer, and not managed by applications.
+- Access to and security of the data is a responsibility of the enterprise data layer or the personal data vault, and not managed by applications.

-- Applications are allowed to visit the data, perform their magic and express the results of their process back into the data layer for all to share.
+- Applications are allowed to visit the data, perform their magic and express the results of their process back into the data layer.

 Here are two more comments from the survey: